lizomander/plantopia/README.md

 # Plantopia Website

 Welcome to the Plantopia website project!
-This is a simple plant shop site designed in HTML only, without JavaScript or CSS, making it easy to navigate through HTML links alone.
+This is a simple plant shop site designed in Web Technology class for understanding HTML, CSS, JS, JSON, PHP, etc.

 ## Table of Contents
 - [Plantopia Website](#plantopia-website)